Eugleo/paper-access-controls/README.md

 - [ ] Differentiate better between safety training methods and post-processing attacks
     - Both could be trained to work with context, but with post-processing this would be faster to achieve, more transparent, and easier to update.
 - [ ] Maybe change the framing slightly to talk more about government and industry incentives: both want more granularity to enable both more capabilities and more safety at the same time!
-- [ ] Explain what kinds of models we are targetting (LLMs, not small specialized models)
+- [ ] Explain what kinds of models we are targeting (LLMs, not small specialized models)

 > (10) so much rests on figure 1, it'd be great to have a more detailed figure describing how you want to embed risk tiering into models in the appendix.